tedchoward/ThinWire/README.txt

 ===============================================================================
                      Rich Web Applications, Made Simple!
 ===============================================================================
-ThinWire(R) is an open source development framework that allows you to easily build applications for the web that have responsive, expressive & interactive user interfaces without the complexity of the alternatives.
+ThinWire(R) is an LGPL open source, free for commercial use, development framework that allows you to easily build applications for the web that have responsive, expressive & interactive user interfaces without the complexity of the alternatives.
 While virtually any web application can be built with ThinWire(R), when it comes to enterprise applications, the framework excels with its highly interactive and rich user interface components.
 Use ThinWire(R) to handle the view-layer of your Java EE (J2EE) application and you'll be able to provide an unparalleled user experience, while at the same time completing your project faster than ever.

 ===============================================================================
                           Building the Framework